Ali Carter

 At the World Championship

-Ali Carter's record at the Crucible Theatre in Sheffield is one of the finest of his generation among players who have not won the title.
-He has reached the World Championship final twice — in 2008 and 2012 — on both occasions losing to Ronnie O'Sullivan.
-In 2008, O'Sullivan was in dominant form and Carter lost 18-8, but in 2012 he gave a much stronger account of himself, losing 18-11 in a final that demonstrated his ability to compete with the very best over 35 frames.
-Carter has also reached several semi-finals and quarter-finals at the Crucible, making him one of the most consistent Crucible performers of the 2000s and 2010s.
-His ability to peak for the World Championship, despite the physical toll of his health challenges, has been a consistent and admirable feature of his career.
+Carter's Crucible record is one of the finest of his generation among players who have not won the title.
+Two World Championship finals — both against O'Sullivan — plus multiple semi-finals and quarter-finals make him one of the most consistent Crucible performers of the 2000s and 2010s.
+His ability to peak for Sheffield, despite the physical toll of serious health challenges, has been an admirable constant throughout his career.

 Ali Carter World Championship Final Highlights